COVID-19 in Bulgaria: 467 New Cases in the Last 24 hours - Novinite.com - Sofia News Agency

 COVID-19 in Bulgaria: 467 New Cases in the Last 24 hours

-The new confirmed cases of coronavirus in Bulgaria for the last 24 hours are 467, according to the data of the Unified Information Portal.
+467 are the new cases of covid in Bulgaria for the last 24 hours, according to the data in the Unified Information Portal.

-5,126 tests were performed, which means that the proportion of positive results is 9.11 percent.
+Four people have died, 549 have been cured in the past 24 hours.

+569 are the patients with coronavirus, accommodated in medical facilities.
+Of these, 65 are located in intensive structures.
+There are 60 persons newly admitted to hospitals.

 Follow Novinite.com on Twitter and Facebook